suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 ## Abstract Machine Description

 The byte code that forms the bulk of the manifest is processed by an interpreter.
-This interpreter can be modelled as a simple abstract machine.
+This interpreter can be modeled as a simple abstract machine.
 This machine consists of several data storage locations that are modified by commands.
-Certain commands also affect the machine's behaviour.
+Certain commands also affect the machine's behavior.

 Every command that modifies system state targets a specific component.
 Components are units of code or data that can be targeted by an update.
 They are identified by Component identifiers, arrays of binary-strings--effectively a binary path.
 Each component has a corresponding set of configuration, Parameters.
 Parameters are used as the inputs to commands.